AstraServices/h0tnet/README.md

 ## ✨ Key Features & Script Info

 - All scripts are currently **keyless**, providing instant execution.
-- Future updates may introduce key systems for security or access restrictions.
+- Future updates may introduce key systems to support developers.
 - Scripts are actively updated and tested for stability.

 ---